Glossary of Wholesale Terminology

-Line Sheet (aka Sell Sheet): A PDF and/or sheet of paper that conveys the ordering details of your current product line to buyers, both prospective and returning.
+Line Sheet (aka Sell Sheet or Price Sheet): A PDF and/or sheet of paper that conveys the ordering details of your current product line to buyers, both prospective and returning.
 Generally includes item descriptions, case sizes, SKU numbers, descriptions, wholesale prices, MSRP, etc, along with your wholesale terms, such as your order minimum, payment terms, shipping arrangements, and how to buy.
 It should function as a quick reference guide for a buyer who is putting together a purchase order.
+See this post.

-Minimum Order: The dollar amount or case quantity that you require orders to meet/exceed in order to qualify for wholesale pricing.
+Minimum Order Quantity (MOQ): The dollar amount or case quantity that you require orders to meet/exceed in order to qualify for wholesale pricing.
 This is up to you, the vendor, to determine, and there’s no rule that says you have to set one at all.
+See this post.

 Net Terms (NET): The number of days that a retailer has to pay you in full for an order, beginning the day that the product is shipped.
 “Net 15” or “Net 30” means that the retailer has 15 or 30 days to pay you, respectively.
 You can offer them a discount for paying early.
 For example, “2/10 Net-30” means that the retailer can take a 2% discount if they pay within the first 10 days, otherwise they have 30 days to pay in full.